Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-adding-a-side-menu.md

   - ionic
 ---

-The other day I had to make an Ionic application that had a tab bar and a side menu.
+The other day I had to make an Ionic application with a tab bar and a side menu.

 Today, I'll be showing you how to create this yourself.

-As the starter template, we will be using the Ionic tabs, which you can find on my [Ionic start GitHub repo](https://github.com/rebelchris/ionic-app).
+As the starter template, we will use the Ionic tabs, which you can find on my [Ionic start GitHub repo](https://github.com/rebelchris/ionic-app).

-The end result for today will look like this:
+The result for today will look like this:

 ![Ionic tabbar with sidemenu](https://cdn.hashnode.com/res/hashnode/image/upload/v1614235408399/0JhQhrDvJ.gif)

 ## Adding the Menu component

-We need to open up the `app.component.html` file this is the main wrapper for our application and currently it looks like this:
+We need to open up the `app.component.html` file.
+This is the main wrapper for our application, and currently, it looks like this:

 ```html
 <ion-app>